Back to blogs

 Is Nano Syllabus better than ChatGPT for studying?

 For structured exam preparation, yes.
-Nano Syllabus is built as a learning co-pilot with Nepal's curriculum baked in.
-ChatGPT is a general assistant with no memory, no learning path, and no knowledge of the NEB syllabus.
+Nano Syllabus is built as a learning co-pilot that learns your curriculum.
+ChatGPT is a general assistant with no memory, no learning path, and no knowledge of your syllabus.
 Students often use both: ChatGPT for ad-hoc questions and Nano Syllabus for structured preparation.

 Which AI learning platform is free?

 Nano Syllabus, Khan Academy, and the base tier of ChatGPT are all free to start.
-Coursera and Unacademy require payment for most content.
+Coursera requires payment for most content.

 How do AI learning platforms personalize education?